 The Board has determined that it is in the best interests of the Company and its stockholders to amend and restate the Third Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") as set forth on Annex II.
 In light of a Delaware court decision interpreting Section 141(k) of the Delaware General Corporation Law, the Board is proposing to amend paragraph (c) of Article FIFTH of the Certificate of Incorporation, to remove the words "for cause" and reduce the current voting standard for removal of a director from a supermajority (80%) to a simple majority, so that any director, or the entire Board, may be removed from office, with or without cause, by the affirmative vote of the majority of the shares then entitled to vote generally in an election of directors.
 In addition, the Board is also proposing to make other technical and conforming changes to the Certificate of Incorporation.
 The above description of the amendments is qualified in its entirety by the actual text of the Fourth Amended and Restated Certificate of Incorporation included in Annex II, with deletions indicated by strikeouts and additions by bold font and underlining.
-The Board approved the amendments on February 23, 2016, subject to stockholder approval, and on March 21, 2017 the Board authorized submission of the amendments to a stockholder vote at the annual meeting.
+The Board approved the amendments to a stockholder vote at the annual meeting.